IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``minishift ip``

 The following curl command is expected to fail until you "expose" the HTTP service.
+Please note that the IP address may be different.

 ``curl http://dataverse-glassfish-service-project1.192.168.99.100.nip.io/api/info/version``